 The admission process begins in early July each year and continues through the regular admission deadline.
 Prior to fall admissions, each applicant will have a staff review of their application reviewed upon receipt.
 To be eligible for review, each applicant must have a preferred minimum pre-pharmacy grade point average (GPA) of 3.0 on a 4-point scale on the list of prerequisite courses completed by the published deadline date each year.
 The pre-pharmacy grade point average (GPA) is calculated by considering only the last grade received for designated courses taken in the general requirements.
 Students making application shall have completed, or expect to complete, at least two full academic years of pre-pharmacy before entering the Pharm.D.. program in August.
-Completion of all prerequisite courses should be within the last seven (7) years, i.e., Fall 2022 minus 7 = Fall 2015.
-Candidates can request an exemption to the 7-year age limit through their admissions advisor.
-The Director of Admissions will determine if the exemption is appropriate.
+Coursework older than 7 years will be subject to further review.
 Courses will vary somewhat based on the curriculum offered at various schools.
 General requirements are as follows: